 What’s next?
 Everything is in state of flux and uncertainty.
 Nothing’s what we’re used to.
 Our routines haven’t just been broken; they’ve been shattered into a thousand different pieces and no-one seems to know how to put them back together again… yet.

-Following a successful series of career advice webinars the team at jobs.ac.uk are hosting a CV Advice webinar.
-Join our panelists as they discuss CV advice and tips for how to effectively write a CV for different job types.
-Watch the webinar now to hear from the following participants: Elizabeth Wilkinson,…>
+Following a successful series of career advice webinars the team at jobs.ac.uk hosted a CV Advice webinar.
+Listen to our panellists as they discuss CV advice and tips for how to effectively write a CV for different job types.
+Watch the webinar now to hear from the following participants: Elizabeth…>

 ‘Be prepared’ is a good motto for life in general and is certainly relevant to our employment situation and prospects.
 One day you might feel settled in a job, seeing a good career trajectory ahead, whether employed or self-employed.
 Then the next day sudden change occurs, taking all that away…>